rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 This proposal is purely ergonomic since there is a complete and common workaround.
 The existing rules could remain in place and rust users could continue to pre-borrow/move fields.
-However, this workaround results in significant boilerplate when borrowing many but not all of the fields in a struct.
-It also produces a larger closure than necessary which could be the difference between inlining and heap allocation.
+However, this workaround results in significant useless glue code when borrowing many but not all of the fields in a struct.
+It also produces a larger closure than necessary which could make the difference when inlining.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Depending on implementation, captured pointers may no longer be exclusive, careful with LLVM hints?
-- How can safe MIR be generated when capturing non-exclusive pointers (dereferenced disjointly)?
-  - Use refinement typing?
-- Do non lexical lifetimes have any bearing on this particular inconvenience?
-- Are detailed error messages required for complex cases (e.g.
-  `foo.drop_world.a` being captured while `foo.drop_world.b` is borrowed)?
+- How to optimize pointers.
+Can borrows that all reference parts of the same object be stored as a single pointer?
+How should this optimization be implemented (e.g. a special `repr`, refinement typing)?

+- Any reason for non-overloaded index-by-constant to be pre-evaluated?
+It is technically pure.
+Could this be left as an implementation/optimization decision?

+- How to signal that a function is pure.
+Is this even needed/wanted?
+Any other places where the language could benefit?

+- Should `Box` be special?

+- Drop order can change as a result of this RFC, is this a real stability problem?
+It is hard to imagine this breaking anything in the rust ecosystem.

+- Would lifetime changes be more breaking after NLL is stabilized?

+- How to avoid breaking changes if needed.